 We develop detailed memorandums of understanding with governments in every county and district in which we operate, clearly defining our shared goals and responsibilities.
-In a landmark example, the government of Isiolo County in Kenya recently partnered with Living Goods the management of its entire community health worker platform for the next four years through an innovative co-financing arrangement, while we support them to build the internal capacity needed to ultimately lead these efforts independently.
+In a landmark example, the County Governments of Kisumu and Isiolo partnered with Living Goods in the management of their entire community health worker platforms through an innovative co-financing arrangement.
+We continue to support them to build the internal capacity needed to ultimately lead these efforts independently.

 In addition to working closely with governments, we have also partnered with numerous implementing partners, including three of the largest in the world.
 This not only helps them replicate our approaches and methods but also provides us with valuable learnings and insights.
 Since 2007, Living Goods has supported BRAC in Uganda on health strategy, business planning, procurement, mobile technology, impact, and measurement.
 We helped secure the majority of the financing for BRAC CHWs for the last decade.
 Living Goods is also helping Population Services International (PSI) in Myanmar to adapt our approach to improve the impact and sustainability of its Sun Primary Health network.
 Living Goods helped PSI with every aspect of the system, from financial modeling and impact planning to product selection, sourcing, and CHW recruitment.
 The network in Myanmar is now viewed as an exemplar in the country and is poised for further expansion.
 In Zambia, we worked with CARE to design and build a cost-effective health worker platform based closely on the Living Goods approach and supported impact planning, supply chain management, mobile tools, performance management, the hiring of CHWs, and other operational matters.